LunarTulip/CS389-hw2/README.md

 We believe the cutoff point to be related to the limits of the processor on which we're running the benchmark.
 The "Request time was longer than desired [NUMBER] times" messages indicate how often the benchmark chooses not to sleep between requests and instead to immediately follow one request with another, which it does only when approaching the limits of how many messages per second it can send.
 It seems non-coincidental that the consistent cutoff point for our program is the same as the point at which, extrapolating trends, 5000 of our 5000 requests would be not-slept-after.

 We specifically hypothesize this cutoff to be a product of running our client and server on the same machine; with the machine being rapidly flooded with 5000 request threads, we believe that the operating system doesn't know to prioritize the server over the pileup of threads, and thus it bounces between the threads until it times out, never giving the server a chance to answer all of its requests.
 This provides a strong reason to believe the results to be non-representative of what results would be were we to run the server on a machine separate from that running the benchmarking program.
-However, due to time constraints, we were unable to do so within the space of this assignment.
+However, due to noisy connection speed, we were unable to do so with any effectiveness; thus the localhost data is the only worthwhile data we have.

 ## 10: Present Results